- 41 units available

 But what is this fee, and how is it different from breaking your lease, paying a penalty, or losing your security deposit?
 Here’s what you need to know before you make your exit.

-If you terminate your lease early, landlords and property managers may charge a reletting fee.
-The cost of the fee serves to market the unit, screen applicants, process paperwork, and prepare the lease for the next renter.
+If you terminate your lease early, your landlord or property manager might charge a reletting fee.
+The idea is that the fee helps cover the cost of marketing the unit, screening applicants, processing paperwork, and getting the next lease in place.

 You’ll usually pay a reletting fee when: